PeterWANGHK/DASE7505_student/README.md

-# DASE7505 Intelligent Unmanned Systems
+# DASE7505 Intelligent Unmanned Systems (MSc course, starting 2025 Fall)
 ## Department of Data and Systems Engineering, The University of Hong Kong
 This repo contains the lab sheets and related resources for lab sessions available for students taking DASE7505 taught by Prof. Chen Sun. <br />
 In this repo, different lab exercises are accessible in different branches (setup, LabOne, etc).
 You may change the branch to respective exercises and access the materials.